tamistechassessment/skeletor/README.md

 `NOTE:  if you are using IntelliJ, to run the tests you should be able to just right click on the test Class or Method and select "Run '<test>'"`

+Tamera Eaton - I have completed the assignment.
+My test are located in the MovieSearchTEst class.
+They can be run the same way your test are run.